natisawesome/ANTH410R/2025-11-09-Nats-Weekly-Fail-Log.md

 ### Comments
 ## Listmania A Few Thoughts on One Page From a 6,500 Cubic Feet Collection
 ### Comments
+-I had never heard of the McCarthy era before.
+I googled it and it seems like a very politically charged time.
+This is definitely something I will look more into in the future.
 ## Katherine Dunham papers Finding Aid
 ### Comments
 -